daviunx/jquerycalendar/README.md

 jQuery Calendar Plugin
 ==============

-JQuery Calendar is a jQuery plugin for developers.
-You can handle day selects, print years, show and hide years and month events, etc. Please read Documentation files for more details. *Actually, css files are of jQuery Events Calendar.
+JQuery Calendar is a jQuery plugin for view a Calendar and print and color days with events.
+You can handle events as day selects, range selects, print custom years, show and hide years and month.
+Please read Documentation files for more details. *Actually, css files are of jQuery Events Calendar.

+<strong>This plugin and documentation version 0.1-a1</strong>!

 Initial Example
 ==============